-During the last two years, there have been five significant events that have impacted the 100-Year and 500-Year Levee System Improvements affecting certification, design and construction.
+During the last three years, there have been five significant events that have impacted the 100-Year and 500-Year Levee System Improvements affecting certification, design and construction.

 In December 2016, the Corps of Engineers informed the Council the Wood River Levee System amended Project Partnership Agreement, originally scheduled to be approved in January 2017, would not approved for at least two years.
 This delay was due to additional field information obtained during the design and construction of the 100-Year Projects and the design of the 500-Year Projects.
-This information indicated that the estimated cost of the Wood River Levee Systems projects would exceed the amount identified in the Wood River Levee System Reevaluation Report for Design Deficiency Corrections approved in 2011 by more than twenty percent, which requires a new decision document be approved.
+This information indicated that the estimated cost of the Wood River Levee Systems projects would exceed the amount identified in the Wood River Levee System Reevaluation Report for Design Deficiency Corrections approved in 2011 by more than twenty percent, which required a new decision document be approved.

-A new decision document requires that a Risk Assessment and a Supplemental Report be completed, which takes twenty-four months.
-An amended Project Partnership Agreement for the Wood River Levee System is now scheduled to be executed sometime between May and September 2019, instead of January 2017.
-During this time delay, the Council has continued to accumulate eligible Work In-Kind Credit (such as the sixteen millions spent on the Wood River Deep Cutoff Wall Project), but none can be utilized until the Project Partnership Agreement is executed.
+A new decision document required that a Risk Assessment and a Supplemental Report be completed, which take at least twenty-four months.
+The amended Project Partnership Agreement for the Wood River Levee System was recently executed on July 26, 2019.
+During this time delay, the Council accumulated \$16,041,4956 of Work In-Kind Credit which will be utilized on the Wood River Levee System.

 In the spring of 2017, at the end of April and the beginning of May, the Metro East area experienced its second record flood event in the last three years.
-The April/May flood event was the sixth highest elevation ever recorded, following the third highest flood event which occurred December/January
+The April/May flood event was the sixth highest elevation ever recorded, following the third highest flood event which occurred December/January 2016.